Introduction

 Handling Chemicals Safely

-- Proper Storage: Store chemicals in a cool, dry place, away from direct sunlight and out of reach of children and pets.
+- Proper Storage: Store chemicals in a cool, dry place, away from sunlight and out of reach of children and pets.

 Advanced Techniques for Safety